-Do I have to wear a face mask?
+Do I have to wear a face covering?

-Are the beaches open?
+Are the Delaware beaches open?

-Are hotels/vacation rentals, etc. closed?
+Are hotels/vacation rentals, etc. open?

 When is the best time to visit?